markwylde/ollama-chrome-api/README.md

 # ollama-chrome-api

-`ollama-chrome-api` is a Chrome Extension and a JavaScript library designed to facilitate interaction with the Ollama API through a Chrome extension or any web-based environment.
+`ollama-chrome-api` is a Chrome Extension designed to allow any website to communicate with the users locally running Ollama instance, directly on the users machine.

-It allows websites to communicate securely (explicit authorization is required on a per site basis) with a locally running Ollama instance, directly on the visitors machine.
+It allows websites to communicate securely by explicitly requiring authorization on a per domain basis.

 This should allow you to make a completely serverless, client only chat web ui, so long as the user can install the Chrome Extension and Ollama.

 ## Features

 - **Authorization**: Handle authorization requests and responses.
-- **Streaming**: Support for streaming responses from the Ollama API.
-- **Event-driven**: Utilizes custom events for communication between different parts of your application.
+- **Fetch**: Support for using fetch to directly communicate with Ollama.

 ## Screenshot